Glossary of comics terminology: Letterer

 Normally separate from the writer, the letterer is the person who fills (and possibly places) speech balloons and captions with the dialogue and other words meant to be read.
 Letterers may also provide the lettering for sound, although this is often done by the artist even when a letterer is present.
 In the West, comics have traditionally been hand-lettered, although computer typesetting has become increasingly common.
 The manner in which the letterer letters the text influences how the message is interpreted by the reader, and the letterer can suggest the paralanguage of dialogue by varying the weight, size and shape of the lettering.

 Formats

 Comic strip

-A comic strip is a short work of comics which has its origins in the world of newspapers, but may also appear in magazines or other periodicals, as well as in books and elsewhere.
+A comic strip is a short work of comics which has its origins in the world of newspapers, but may also appear in magazines or other periodicals, as well as in books.
 In comic strips, generally the only unit of encapsulation is the panel.

 Dailies

 As the name implies, a daily comic strip is a comic strip that is normally run six days a week in a newspaper, historically in black and white, although colour examples have become common.
-They normally run every day in a week but one (usually Sunday), in which the strip appears larger and usually in colour.
-The Sunday strips are often outside the ongoing story in the case of strips that have continuity.
+They normally run every day in a week but one (usually Sunday), in which the strip (the so-called Sunday strip) appears larger and usually in colour.

-Usually, daily strips are short and limited to one tier.
+Several daily strips are short and limited to one tier ("single-tiered").